stan-dev/cmdstanr/README.md

 To get started see the vignette
 [_Getting started with CmdStanR_](https://mc-stan.org/cmdstanr/articles/cmdstanr.html).

-CmdStanR is in early stages of development.

 ### Goals

 * A clean interface to Stan services so that CmdStanR can keep up with Stan releases.

 * Minimal dependencies:
-  - depend on very few other R packages
+  - depend on few other R packages
   - R code doesn't interface directly with c++, only calls compiled executables

 * Modularity: CmdStanR runs Stan's algorithms and lets downstream modules do the